blckclov3r/use-postal-ph/README.md

 ## References

-The data used in this library is sourced from the following:
+The `use-postal-ph` library utilizes data sourced from Wikipedia, including information on regions, provinces, and municipalities of the Philippines.

 - [Wikipedia - Regions of the Philippines](http://en.wikipedia.org/wiki/Regions_of_the_Philippines)
 - [Wikipedia - Provinces of the Philippines](http://en.wikipedia.org/wiki/Provinces_of_the_Philippines)